 Ultra-relativistic p+A collisions are used to understand the initial state effects in heavy-ion collisions, which may have produced deconfined nuclear matter [1].
-By the measurement of hadrons produced in relativistic d+Au and p+p collisions over a wide range of rapidity, one can try to disentangle the modification of the parton distributions in nuclei (e.g. shadowing) and the change of p_T spectra of produced particles caused by initial and final state multiple scattering in cold nuclear matter (e.g. Cronin effect [2]) and thus constrain various dynamical evolution scenarios and initial conditions (e.g. Color Glass Condensate [3]).
+By the measurement of hadrons produced in relativistic d+Au and p+p collisions over a wide range of rapidity, one can try to disentangle the modification of the parton distributions in nuclei (e.g. shadowing) and the change of $p_T$ spectra of produced particles caused by initial and final state multiple scattering in cold nuclear matter (e.g. Cronin effect [2]) and thus constrain various dynamical evolution scenarios and initial conditions (e.g. Color Glass Condensate [3]).

-Experimental data from d+Au collisions at RHIC from the BRAHMS, PHENIX and STAR Collaborations [4, 5, 6] has verified the prediction of the Cronin effect at mid-rapidity, i. e. the enhancement of intermediate- p_T hadrons in d+Au collisions as compared to p+p, which might be due to the initial state multiple parton scattering.
-When going to forward rapidity $\eta \sim 3.2$ the suppression of hadron spectra is consistent with predictions by the CGC model [7].
-The Cronin enhancement at mid-rapidity and the high- p_T suppression at forward rapidity are characterized by the nuclear modification factor R{dAu} , which is defined as a ratio of the invariant particle spectra from d+Au collisions to reference spectra in p+p collisions scaled by the average number of binary nucleon-nucleon collisions in d+Au ($< N{coll} >$):
+Experimental data from d+Au collisions at RHIC from the BRAHMS, PHENIX and STAR Collaborations [4, 5, 6] has verified the prediction of the Cronin effect at mid-rapidity, i. e. the enhancement of intermediate- $p_T$ hadrons in d+Au collisions as compared to p+p, which might be due to the initial state multiple parton scattering.
+At forward rapidity $\eta \sim 3.2$ the suppression of hadron spectra is consistent with predictions by the CGC model [7].
+The Cronin enhancement at mid-rapidity and the high- $p_T$ suppression at forward rapidity are characterized by the nuclear modification factor $R{dAu}$ , which is defined as a ratio of the invariant particle spectra from d+Au collisions to reference spectra in p+p collisions scaled by the average number of binary nucleonnucleon collisions in d+Au ( $\langle N{coll} \rangle$ ):

-† For a full author list and acknowledgments, see the appendix of this volume.
+&lt;sup>† For a full author list and acknowledgments, see the appendix of this volume.